 Lohr was raised in Virginia’s Shenandoah Valley on a century farm and now operates Valley Pike Farm, Inc., with his wife Beth and their six children.
 He previously served in Virginia’s House of Delegates from 2006-2010 and as Virginia’s Commissioner of Agriculture and Consumer Services from 2010 to 2013.
 In recent years, Lohr worked as knowledge center director for Farm Credit of the Virginias and has been farming full-time on the family operation since June 2017, raising poultry, beef cattle, row crops and sweet corn.

 Western Landowners Alliance Executive Director Lesli Allison

-Allison is a founding member of both the Western Landowners Alliance and Chama Peak Land Alliance, where she was most recently named executive director.
+Allison is a founding member of both the Western Landowners Alliance and Chama Peak Land Alliance.
 Through both organizations, Allison has worked with private landowners and multiple stakeholders to advance conservation, sustain working lands and support rural communities.